UA Data & Analytics Portal

 The first step involved designing options for the layout, navigation, features, and site architecture of the portal MVP which included the landing, reporting, dashboard, and self service pages.
 Beginning with content mapping, validation from the EDM team enabled me to create wireframes and I was able to talk through options with the developers and HCL project team.
 As I made refinements to the design, I presented new wireframes to the client.
 At this point, I focused on content and functionality over aesthetics.
 A lightly skinned mid-fidelity mockup then allowed me to build a limited clickable prototype.

-Phase 2: Portal High Fidelity Mockup and Limited Prototype
+Phase 2: High Fidelity Portal Mockup and Expanded Prototype

 Portal Landing Page